Poss111/picocli-w-patterns/README.md

 ### Chain of Responsibility + Factory + Strategy Patterns (Workflow 1)

-Workflow 1 demonstrates how multiple patterns work together:
+Workflow 1 demonstrates how multiple patterns work together with context passing and validation:

 **Chain of Responsibility:**
 - **TerraformHandler**: Abstract base class defining the chain interface
 - **Concrete Handlers**: Six specialized handlers for each Terraform stage
 - **Chain Flow**: Each handler processes its stage and passes control to the next
 - **Error Handling**: If any stage fails, the chain stops and returns failure
+- **Context Object**: `TerraformContext` is passed through the entire chain
+- **Input Validation**: Handlers declare required attributes and validation occurs before execution

 **Factory Pattern:**
 - **WorkspaceNameFactory**: Creates different workspace naming strategies based on user input